grandnew/software-vulnerabilities/doc2txt/README.md

-# Heap Buffer Overflow in Function Storage::init
+# Heap Buffer Overflow in Function Storage::init(CVE-2018-17043)

 I used **g++ 5.4 and AddressSanitizer**  to build **[doc2txt](https://github.com/tsfn/doc2txt)**, this [file](https://github.com/grandnew/software-vulnerabilities/blob/master/doc2txt/heap-buffer-overflow_init.doc) can cause heap buffer overflow in function Storage::init in Storage.cpp when executing this command(pic is just a folder which is used to store the picture in doc file):